SAP-samples/teched2022-AP261/exercises/ex7/README.md

 4. Navigate to rule 'Bid Single Multiple Contract Creation Rule'.
 View and configure the rule as per the assigned business partner and commodity.
 <br>![](/exercises/ex7/images/image4.png)

+5. Make sure you validate, actiavte and deploy the corresponding rule after after making any changes in the decision table.

-5. Observe the behavior in the Bids application.
+6. Observe the behavior in the Bids application.